sagiweizmann/WikiQA/README.md

 Some datasets have (potentially large) candidate lists for selecting answers.
 For example, WikiMovies' answers are OMDb entries while WebQuestions is based on Freebase.
 If we have known candidates, we can impose that all predicted answers must be in this list by discarding any higher scoring spans that are not.

-## DrQA Components
+## WikiQA Components

 ### Document Retriever

-DrQA is not tied to any specific type of retrieval system -- as long as it effectively narrows the search space and focuses on relevant documents.
+WikiQA is not tied to any specific type of retrieval system -- as long as it effectively narrows the search space and focuses on relevant documents.

 Following classical QA systems, we include an efficient (non-machine learning) document retrieval system based on sparse, TF-IDF weighted bag-of-word vectors.
 We use bags of hashed n-grams (here, unigrams and bigrams).